edgebox-iot/docs/src/overview.md

 The Edgebox system is composed of several components.
 The main components are:

-- `edgeboxctl`, which is the main system control, responsible for interfacing between the operating system and providing features like orchestration management and status reporting.
+- `edgeboxctl`, which is the main system control service, running at the operating system level, and responsible for interfacing between the operating system and the edgebox system, providing features like running operations on a clock tick, docker container orchestration management (via `ws` or `directly`) and status reporting (parsing from various sources and sometiemes saving this information in the `api` db for dashboard display).
 - `api`, which currently is responsible for serving a database that manages the dashboard and status report storage created by `edgeboxctl`.
-It also hosts the main web dashboard where the user can manage some of the system features.
+It also hosts the main web dashboard where the user can manage some of the system features. `api` never interfaces directly with `edgeboxctl`, instead leaves "tasks" in its database that are picked up by the system service and executed accordingly.
 - `apps` are the applications that run on the Edgebox system.
 They are the container definitions that provide the services necessary to create the apps and give you the functionality that you would normally get from cloud services.
 Each application has its own folder and follows some conventions regarding configuration file definitions, binary file definitioons, and others. `ws` uses this information to create your containerized applications.
 - `ws` is the web services orchestration module.
 It is a service itself (a proxy pass) that is responsible for routing the requests to the correct applications installed in the system, but also a set of utilities that can read the `apps` folder for definitions, manage their state, and order `docker` to run them.